ylerjen/lotteryTools/README.md

 # lotteryTools
-A repository with tools to facilitate the check the win of lottery games
+Simple UI to check the possible win of euromillions...